lovelymimola/Hypersphere-based-Open-set-RFF/README.md

 [2] K. Sankhe, M. Belgiovine, F. Zhou, S. Riyaz, S. Ioannidis, and K. Chowdhury, “ORACLE: Optimized radio classification through convolutional neural networks,” in IEEE Conf.
 Comput.
 Commun., Apr.2019, pp. 370-378.

-The ADS-B dataset can be downloaded from the Link: https://pan.baidu.com/s/13qW5mnfgUHBvWRid2tY2MA and passwd is eogv
+The ADS-B dataset can be downloaded from the Link: https://pan.baidu.com/s/13qW5mnfgUHBvWRid2tY2MA and password is eogv

 The Wi-Fi dataset can be downloaded from https://pan.baidu.com/s/1aah2mh9sJvtXs6XjKkxLZQ and password is biv8